Wall Street ends up as yields, trade optimism rise

 Volume on U.S. exchanges was 6.27 billion shares, compared with the 7.54 billion average for the full session over the last 20 trading days.

-(This story was corrected to say 15-month, not 15-year, lows in first paragraph.)
+After the bell, shares of Wells Fargo rose 2.7 percent after the bank said Tim Sloan will resign immediately as its chief executive, becoming the second CEO to leave the bank in the fallout of a wide-ranging sales practices scandal.

-Additional reporting by Shreyashi Sanyal and Amy Caren Daniel in Bengaluru; Editing by Anil D'Silva, Diane Craft and Dan Grebler
+Additional reporting by Shreyashi Sanyal and Amy Caren Daniel in Bengaluru; Editing by Diane Craft, Dan Grebler and Chris Reese